kedacore/http-add-on/docs/install.md

 # Installing the KEDA HTTP Add On

-The HTTP Add On is highly module and, as expected, builds on top of KEDA core.
+The HTTP Add On is highly modular and, as expected, builds on top of KEDA core.
 Below are some additional components:

 - **Operator** - watches for `ScaledHTTPObject` CRD resources and creates necessary backing Kubernetes resources (e.g. `Deployment`s, `Service`s, `ScaledObject`s, and so forth)
 - **Scaler** - communicates scaling-related metrics to KEDA.
 By default, the operator will install this for you as necessary.